MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 * Compatible with common hand-held VHF radios like my Baofeng UV-82*
 * Low-power and possible to run off a portable solar cell

-The Raspberry Pi 3 provides these services
+The Raspberry Pi 3 will provide these services

 * WiFi hot-spot
 * DireWolf -- the Terminal Node Controller